Sanster/string-catalog/README.md

 --lang zh-Hant
 ```

+- All API call results are cached in the `.translation_cache/` directory and will be used first for subsequent calls.

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: